-The smart sensors and concepts being focus of this research project should detect multiple classes of traffic participants and be designed as cyber physical systems that can be integrated in the traffic light in an economic way.
+The smart sensors and concepts being focus of this research project detected multiple classes of traffic participants and have been designed as cyber physical systems that can be integrated in the traffic light in an economic way.

-Low pixel infrared sensors have been investigated for indoor environments.
-For the use in traffic control research has to be conducted to achieve the higher recognition range and detect different road users.
-Challenges lie in the higher number to road user classes and the harsher environmental conditions such as high ambient and background tempratures.
+Low pixel infrared sensors already deployed for indoor environments have been extended for the use in traffic control systems achieving a higher recognition range and detecting different road users.
+Challenges laid in the higher number to road user classes and the harsher environmental conditions such as high ambient and background temperatures.

-Magnetic sensors based on the GMR and TMR effect are the second technology to be investigated.
-In opposite to traditional magnetic sensors these sensors are characterized by an extreme high sensitivity also enabling them to detect lightmagnetic and paramagnetic objects.
-Research focus will be the fingerprinting of road users and the sensor fusion with data gained by the infrared sensors.
+Magnetic sensors based on the GMR and TMR effect have been the second technology investigated.
+In opposite to traditional magnetic sensors these sensors are characterized by an extreme high sensitivity also enabling them to detect light-magnetic and paramagnetic objects.
+Research focus was the fingerprinting of road users and sensor fusion.

-Sensor fusion is used to increase the reliability of the sensor data and to complement the picture of the traffic situation.
-Since the sensors are designed to only detect object classes and not individual objects or persons, the system also contributes to privacy very important to devices monitoring public areas.
+Since both sensor types are designed to only detect object classes and not individual objects or persons, the system also contributes to privacy very important to devices monitoring public areas.

 |Principle investigator for the project (Danube University Krems)||Dipl.-Ing.
 Albert Treytl|